Use Wikimedia Images With Your Online Writing

 There are several websites where you can find free-to-use images.
 The best known is probably Wikimedia Commons.
 I use this site to source the majority of pictures for my articles.
 Their terms and conditions are clearly stated and they specialize in photographs published under a Creative Commons license.
 It is an open source website.
 This means that anyone can contribute to it and anyone can edit existing content.

 On the main page of Wikimedia Commons there is always a Picture of the Day displayed.
 This is an arresting image chosen by visitors to the site as being outstanding.
 Further voting takes place to choose a Picture of the Year.
-I chose the 2012 Picture of the Year winner to headline this article.

 Red Sky at Night Shepherd’s Delight